-Line 4c - Write the total interest received or accrued from U.S. Treasury bonds, notes, bills, federal agency obligations, and savings bonds that is included in federal taxable income.
+Line 4c - Write the total interest received or accrued from U.S. Treasury bonds, notes, bills, federal agency obligations, and savings bonds that is included in the federal taxable income.
+You may not subtract anything that is not identified in Illinois Publication 101, Income Exempt from Tax.
 This amount is net of any bond premium amortization deducted federally.